PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/chapter5/Readme.md

 ---

-### Following labs can be found under labs/chapter5 directory.
+### Following labs can be found under chapter5 directory.

 ---
 ## __Lab1__: Colors lab application

 We will run a simple application that will show us a different color using variables.
-We will be able to review container's IP address and hostname.
+We will be able to review 's IP address and hostname.
 We will use docker-compose hence it must be installed.
 This is explained in the book.
 If you are using "Standalone" Environment, you are usin a Linux node for the labs and you can follow these instructions:

 ```
 vagrant@standalone:~$ sudo curl -L --fail https://github.com/docker/compose/releases/download/1.24.1/run.sh -o /usr/local/bin/docker-compose